 - Soak 2 tbsp chana dal and 1 tbsp rice for about half hour.

-- Mix this paste into roughly 2 cups of thick sour yogurt.
+- Mix this prepared paste into roughly 2 cups of thick sour yogurt.
+Whisk well to combine.

-- Add the curds with spice paste to the cooked spinach and salt as required.
-Once this starts frothing, remove from flame and garnish with pure coconut oil.
-Dont let the curds boil or it will split.
+- Add the yogurt with spice paste to the cooked spinach and salt as required.
+Cook this on a low flame.
+Once the curry starts simmering, remove from flame.
+Do not boil this on a high flame or the yogurt may split.

 - Prepare the tempering for the mor keerai.
 In a kadai or small pan, heat 2 tsp coconut oil and fry the mustard seeds and urad dal.
 Once the dal turns golden brown, stir in the asafoetida for a few seconds.
 Add curry leaves and stir for a few seconds.
 Transfer this over mor keerai and serve hot.